itd/axispics/README.txt

 This captures a series of images from one or more AXIS cameras, and saves then to a specified directory.
 It's a very minimal application.
-Add featurs and functionality as your need or desire dictates.
+Add features and functionality as your need or desire dictates.

 AXIS software can be configured to throw jpg images at a web server.